Many households and businesses have been severely impacted by COVID-19, there are a number of resources available to offer assistance.

 The Ministry of Business, Innovation & Employment (MBIE) website provide additional information to support businesses, including the "Kiwi Business Boost" service which provides COVID_19 business information and support tailored to your needs - Business support.

 Our local business hub is providing guidance on cashflow forecasting as well was tailored local support for businesses.
-They have a COVID-19 response team operating to help businesses access support and offer guidance around ideas and options for trading during Alert Levels 4 and 3.
+They have a COVID-19 response team operating to help businesses access support and offer guidance around ideas and options for trading during all alert levels.
 Although their physical premises in Ahuriri will not be open, you can call them on 06 650 1711 or through their website- HB Business Hub.

 The Manaaki website provides access to a support network of business experts for small businesses - Manaaki